Piotrit6/Piotrit6/README.md

 # Hi, I'm Piotr 👋

-I am an IT Management student based in Warsaw, building practical experience for Junior IT Project Manager, PMO and Project Coordinator roles.
+I am a second-year IT Management student based in Warsaw, building hands-on experience in IT project planning, coordination, risk management and status reporting.

+I am currently preparing for internship and junior opportunities in IT Project Management, PMO and Project Coordination.
 ## 🎯 My current focus

 * IT project planning and coordination